bguiz/blog.bguiz.com/src/documents/docpadposts/migrating-from-tumblr-and-wordpress-to-docpad-static-site-generation.html.md

 some website hosted in a far away country, and wait for all those bytes to fly across several oceans and back each time.

-Flexibility.
-That was the key.
+Flexibility and control - that is key.

 ### Enter Static Site Generators